GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 M7 Schools (Harvard, Stanford, Wharton, etc.)

-- Reality Check: These schools have average GMAT scores around 730-740.
-A sub-700 score will require exceptional work experience, diversity factors, or other standout elements.
+- Reality Check: These schools report median Focus scores in the high 680s.
+A score below ~645 (old 700) will require exceptional work experience, diversity factors, or other standout elements.

 Top 15 Programs (Duke, Cornell, Michigan, etc.)